alphamikle/el/README.md

 Easiest localization (or **el**) is the ideological successor to the [yalo](https://pub.dev/packages/yalo) package, focused on providing the easiest and fastest way to localize your Flutter application

+Easiest localization is like [easy_localization](https://pub.dev/packages/easy_localization), but easier 😉

 # Why easiest_localization?

 - 🚀 Easiest translation for any language